Berberism: 1940 to 1950 Berberist crisis

 The developments of 1940 to 1950 constituted a period of social unrest in Algerian politics which would set the framework for the coming years.
 The emergence of the Algerian Arabism-Islamism Nationalist framework meant to combat colonialism was accompanied by the emergence of Berberism, to combat this Arabism-Islamism.
 The Berbers demanded for the redefinition of the society they were historically a part of (linguistically and culturally): they wanted an 'Algerian Algeria' to represent all the ethnic and cultural minorities of the nation.
 The Movement for the Triumph of Democratic Liberties (MTLD) continued to impose the Arabism-Islamism framework and were denounced as anti-democratic by Berber activists.

 The MTLD refused to acknowledge these minorities because it would have hindered their advancement in the provincial elections.
 This led to the beginning of open conflict between Berber partisans and "Arab unity" advocates: the outbreak of the Berber crisis.
 At this stage, the Algerian People's Party (PPA) and MTLD, both headquartered in Paris, had merged to advance the Berber platform.
 They wanted to replace the single-party state system with democracy.
 This 'Algerian Algeria' would include the contributions, histories and cultures of all the ethnic populations.
 The platform as stated by Rachid Ali revolved around the fact that the Berbers should break the status quo that they have no place in society, as Algeria does not belong to the Arab world but was instead a nation for all its citizens.
 With the adoption of this platform, the Berber activists were seen as a threat to unity and independence by the Arabists-Islamists, on the account that "the Berbers wished to impose the Western agenda on Algeria".

+The Berberist crisis of 1949 led to the formation of the Berber Cultural Movement (MCB).
+Its agenda was to challenge Arabism and Islamism, and oppose Arabization because of its "de-frenchifying" objectives and its alleged opposition to democratic and secular ideals.
+Berberists called for a Western-style socio-political system with the French language and French culture as its vectors.
+It has been described as acculturationist and mimicking of Western/French culture which it seeks to replace Arab nationalism and Islamism with.